pedidopago/redis-reliable-queue-js/README.md

 console.log(message.topic); // string -> "topic"
 console.log(message.content); // MyMessagePayload {order_id: "FFABE9"}
 await finalizemsg(); // you must run this after you did something with msg successfully
-// failing to run "finalizemsg" will make the msg persist, so the msg
+// failing to run "finalizemsg" will persist the message, so it will be received
-// will be received again once you instantiate rq.listen("id") after a restart
+// again once you instantiate rq.listen("id") after a restart
 ```

 ## Test